quii/learn-go-with-tests/pointers/readme.md

 }
 ```

-In the previous example we accessed fields directly with the field name, however in our _very secure wallet_ we dont want to expose our inner state to the rest of the world.
+In the previous example we accessed fields directly with the field name, however in our _very secure wallet_ we don't want to expose our inner state to the rest of the world.
 We want to control access via methods.

 ## Try and run the test